-We hope you like it in your new home and that it changes your life for the better, as it has ours.
+The Housing Management Team is delighted to welcome you to your new tenancy with Southdown.
+We hope you like it in your new home and that it changes your life for the better.

-Moving into your own home is a big step to take but Southdown is there to help you along the way.
+Moving into your own home is a big step to take but Southdown is here to help you along the way.
 There is lots of useful information in this Tenant Handbook and your Housing Officer is always on hand to speak to whenever you need to.

-As you settle into your new home, if you would like to be involved in helping Southdown be the best landlord it can be, please get in touch.
-The TQT is a friendly team and we are keen to expand.
-You can read more about us on page 7 or call 01273 405 800.
+As you settle into your new home, if you would like to be involved in helping Southdown be the best landlord it can be, please get in touch with your designated Housing Officer.